KhushiGrover18/Learning_Management_System/README.md

-Basis practice of HTML, CSS and JavaScrpit
+Basis practice of HTML, CSS and JavaScrpit.